AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ---
 title:  Vulnerabilities found by third-party security scans should go to HackerOne
-description: This article offers clarification on what users should do about vulnerabilities found by third-party security scans.
+description: This article provides solution on what you should do about vulnerabilities found by third-party security scans.
 feature: Security
 role: Developer, Admin
 ---
 # Vulnerabilities found by third-party security scans should go to HackerOne

-This article offers clarification on what users should do about vulnerabilities found by third-party security scans.
+This article provides solution on what you should do about vulnerabilities found by third-party security scans.

 ## Affected products and versions